 With their bright iridescent colors and entertaining flight patterns, hummingbirds are always a welcome sight.
-These tiny birds, who play an important role in plant pollination and insect population control, dedicate about 30 percent of their body weight to breast muscles.
+These tiny birds, who play an important role in plant pollination and insect population control, dedicate about 30 percent of their body weight to breast muscles, three times that of the weakest flying birds.
+To feed those muscles, hummers consume more than their own body weight in nectar each day and have the highest metabolic rate of any animal on Earth.

-There are approximately 330 known species of Humming-
+There are approximately 330 known species of Hummingbirds, all of which reside in North and South America.

-birds, all of which reside in North and South America.
 Ninety-five percent of the species occur south of the border between US and Mexico.
 Here on the central Oregon coast, the most frequently sighted hummers are the Anna's, traditionally a year-round resident, and the Rufous, who spend time in the Pacific Northwest during their migration between Mexico and Alaska, a more than 2,500 mile journey.
-Other species that have been confirmed nesting in the state include the Allen's, on the Southern Oregon Coast, the Black-chinned, mostly in Northeast Oregon, and the Calliope, mostly in the Cascade and Wallowa Mountains.
+Other species that have been confirmed nesting in the state include the Allen's, on the Southern Oregon Coast, the Black-chinned, mostly in Northeast Oregon, and the Calliope, mostly in the Cascade and Wal-Iowa Mountains.